 - Where the School Committee has interwoven regulations with policy and where separation would interfere with their meaning, the entire statement is presented as a policy.

 - Where the School Committee has adopted rules and by-laws concerning its own organizational and operating procedures, these statements appear as policy.
 As long as the administration operates within the guidelines of policy adopted by the committee, it may issue regulations without prior committee approval, unless law requires committee action, or unless the committee has specifically asked that certain types of regulations be submitted for committee approval.
 The School Committee is to be informed of all school system regulations issued by the administration.
 All such regulations are subject to committee review.

-No. The manual contains all of the current written policies of the school committee to date.
-But, the need for putting additional policies in writing, for adopting new or revising existing ones, becomes apparent.
+No. These policies are all of the current written policies of the school committee to date.
+But, the need for putting additional policies in writing, for adopting new or revising existing ones, occurs on an ongoing basis.

 Additionally, state laws; and regulations change.
 No matter how well conceived and well developed, a policy manual can never be 100% complete and 100% up-to-date.
 Policy development is a continuing process.
-From time to time, new policies, regulations, and reference documents will be developed, coded under the classification system, and issued for insertion in the manual.
+From time to time, new policies, regulations, and reference documents will be developed, coded under the classification system, and issued to be added to this site.

 Should the need arise, supplemental sub codes may be added to the classification system to accommodate topics not covered by existing codes.
 For example, IGA is the code for BASIC INSTRUCTIONAL PROGRAM.
 The Code Finder Index lists various programs from IGAA, CITIZENSHIP EDUCATION to IGAJ, DRIVER EDUCATION.